lukaszgemborowski/fsmpp2/README.md

 ```
 so it's clerly visible in the state class interface which event can lead to what transition.

-## Hierarchy
+## Nesteds states

-To be described.
+The library supports state hierarchy but this sections it "To be described".
 For more information see [an example](https://github.com/lukaszgemborowski/fsmpp2/blob/master/tests/tests_example_1.cxx).

 # Licence